conan-io/docs/security/audit.rst

 and therefore less relevant (but still important!) for vulnerability scanning.

-It's also possible to perform this filter using the ``conan audit list`` command, by levaring the packages list filtering from the ``conan list`` command.
+It's also possible to perform this filter using the ``conan audit list`` command, by leveraging the packages list filtering from the ``conan list`` command.
 For example:

 * Use ``conan graph info`` making sure to also add ``--format=json`` and store the resulting json to a file (``graph.json`` for this example)
 * Run ``conan list --graph=graph.json --graph-context=host --format=json > pkglist.json``